 But if and when we did establish the infrastructure, there’s still the question of how much oxygen we could extract.
 As Grant indicates, if we consider just the regolith that is easily accessible on the surface and factor in data provided by NASA and the Lunar Planetary Institute (LPI), some estimates are possible:

-“Each cubic metre of lunar regolith contains 1.4 tonnes of minerals on average, including about 630 kilograms of oxygen.
+“Each cubic meter of lunar regolith contains 1.4 tonnes of minerals on average, including about 630 kilograms of oxygen.
 NASA says humans need to breathe about 800 grams of oxygen a day to survive.
 So 630kg oxygen would keep a person alive for about two years (or just over).

 In many ways, estimating how an astronomical body will present opportunities for ISRU is like mineral prospecting.
 For example, NASA recently announced that the metallic asteroid Psyche II might contain as much as $10,000 quadrillion worth of precious metals and ores.
 In 2022, the Psyche orbiter will rendezvous with this asteroid, which could be the core remnant of a planetoid that lost its outer layers, to study it closely.